Home > Sectors > Industry > Lean manufacturing: tools, limits and challenges

 A "toolbox" is being put together to implement lean management in industry.
 It includes a variety of tools:

-• visuals: 5S, visual management, standardization…
+• visual: 5S, visual management, standardisation...

-• “Just-in-Time”: Kanban, Takt Time, push/pull flow;
+• "Just-in-time": Kanban, Takt Time, push/pull flow ;

 The 5S method, an efficient visual tool